MaseCodes20/MaseCodes20/README.md

 Software Engineer
 ----------------------

-I'm a self-taught frontend engineer currently based in NYC.
+I'm a self-taught software engineer currently based in NYC.
 I love traveling, taking photos and building websites.
 I'm self-motivated, organized and able to thrive in both team based and independent settings.
 I have a keen interest in frontend development, UI, UX, block chain technology and web3.

 * 🌍  I'm based in New York
 * 🖥️  See my portfolio at [masecodes.com](https://www.masecodes.com/)